 War Crimes: Civilians live in fear of Allied troops who reportedly are shooting civilians who they are mistaking for German paratroopers or infiltrators.
-There are other anecdotal reports of Allied troops shooting civilians who they believe, for one reason or another, to be aiding the Nazi advance.
+There are other anecdotal reports of Allied troops shooting civilians who they believe, for one reason or another, to be aiding the German advance.

-British Homefront: Prime Minister Winston Churchill makes an address to the British people which he calls " Be ye men of valour," which is a quotation from 1 Maccabees in the Apocrypha.
+British Homefront: Prime Minister Winston Churchill makes an address to the British people which he calls " Be ye men of valor," which is a quotation from 1 Maccabees in the Apocrypha.
 Churchill mentions that only "a very small part" of the French army has been engaged with the Germans, but that it would be "foolish ... to disguise the gravity of the hour."
 He vows to "wage war until victory is won, and never to surrender ourselves to servitude and shame, whatever the cost and the agony may be."

 American Homefront: Charles Lindbergh makes another radio broadcast in support of isolationism: